sanilkumar19/sanilkumar19/README.md

 Hi there, I am Sharan Anil Kumar, computer science graduate student at University of Massachusetts.
-I am actively interviewing for Software Engineer roles.
-Expected Graduation: May 2022 👋

 - 🔭 I'm working on a deep learning project that helps improve the quality of MRI imaging
 - 🌱 I'm fortifying my abilities on development technologies